rafavital/nature_of_code/README.md

 ### On finishing the intro

 I took way too long on this intro, probably because I wanted to skip it from the beginning as it covers a lot of (you guessed it) introductory concepts and I want to jump ahead to the good stuff.
 I'll definitely be coming back to it though.

-### Future Possibilities

-- [ ] Spawn n random walkers each with different colors and mix the colors on the point where they intersect.
-- [ ] Make the random walker loosely follow the mouse position.
-- [ ] Create tree-like structures with the random walker.